pierre-rouleau/pel/doc/pel-manual.rst

   pel-bundle-autoloads.el file and one pel-bundle-pkg.el for all of these packages.
-By doing so, and by adding extra code to make the whole thing work, by delaying package initialization in the init.el file, PEL reduces Emacs-load path and overall startup processing.
+By doing so, and by adding extra code to make the whole thing work, by delaying package initialization in the init.el file, PEL reduces Emacs load-path and overall startup processing.

 - Another significant factor is the init.el code.
 The execution of ``package-init`` must be delayed.
 See the file `example/init/init-5.el`_